stabnet/Stab/CONTRIBUTING.md

-# Contributing to Aeon
+# Contributing to Stab

-Being a fork of Monero, Aeon shares most of its codebase with Monero while making a few critical modifications such that it can offer a unique alternative to Monero.
+Being a fork of Monero, Stab shares most of its codebase with Monero while making a few critical modifications such that it can offer a unique alternative to Monero.
 The codebase is intentionally kept close to Monero's in order to benefit from the higher code reliability due to the larger source of peer reviewing available in Monero.